 Breaking the rules for a more casual look

 If you do not want to use the blush because you feel wearing blush is overdoing your look, we have a solution for that, too.
-Do not put your blush on the cheekbones than below the cheek bone, just like you would do your contouring.
-You will get dimension and depth and some color in your face but it will be subtle and so obvious.
+Although blush is applied on the cheeks, and it is not used for contouring, perhaps doing so will create a more natural look for you.
+In that case, do not put your blush on the cheeks but below the cheekbone, just like you would do your contouring.
+You will get dimension and depth and some color in your face but it will be subtle and not so obvious.

 Makeup artist Tom Pecheux shared a trick from backstage.
 He says that sometimes models come tired after an intense shooting schedule looking pale and short of sleep.
-He then takes a little blush and put a dot in the middle of the eyelid, near the eyelashes and so hide tiny veins that are visible and lighten the dark eyelids.
+He then takes a little blush and puts a dot in the middle of the eyelid, near the eyelashes and so hides tiny veins that are visible and lighten the dark eyelids.